Mount Pleasant, Swansea: History

-Mount Pleasant Baptist Church is located on the Kingsway, one of the city's busiest roads, and was built in 1825, when the street was named Gower Street.
+Mount Pleasant Baptist Church on Kingsway, one of the city's busiest roads, was built in 1825, when the street was named Gower Street.
 Christmas Evans preached at its opening service in the following year.
-It was nevertheless built to accommodate the needs of the English speakers in the congregation of the former Back Lane chapel, when it divided following the death of its minister Joseph Harris (Gomer).
-It would be one of the few notable buildings in the centre of the town to survive the bombing of the Second World War.
+It was built to accommodate English speakers in the congregation of the former Back Lane chapel when it divided after the death of its minister Joseph Harris (Gomer).
+It is one of the few notable buildings in the centre of the town to survive bombing during the Swansea Blitz in the Second World War.